 Customers are advised to implement electricity saving measures as recommended by the Suruhanjaya Tenaga to optimise their energy consumption and cost.

-The government has provided a user-friendly ICPT Calculation platform through the www.myelectricitybill.my portal which customers may reach through the Suruhanjaya Tenaga’s official website (http://www.st.gov.my) for more information.
-The ICPT Calculator will help customers estimate the ICPT rate on their monthly electricity bills beginning from July 2023.
+The government has provided a user-friendly ICPT Calculation platform through https://myelectricitybill.my which customers may reach through the Suruhanjaya Tenaga’s official website (www.st.gov.my/en/web/press) for more information.
+The ICPT Calculator will help customers estimate the ICPT rate on their monthly electricity bills beginning from January 2024

-The RM40 Electric Bill Rebate Program is a targeted Government assistance program to finance monthly electricity bills of up to RM40 to those who are underprivileged and registered in the eKasih system.
+The RM40 Electric Bill Rebate Programme is a targeted Government assistance initiative to finance monthly electricity bills of up to RM40 to those who are underprivileged and registered in the eKasih system.

-The program was announced by the Government in 2019 Budget Speech on 2nd November 2018, replacing the RM20 Electric Bill Rebate Program which ended in December 2018.
-In 2023, this program is continued for Miskin Tegar category under the eKasih system.
+The programme was announced by the Government in the 2019 Budget Speech on 2 November 2018, replacing the RM20 Electric Bill Rebate Programme, which ended in December 2018.
+In 2024, this programme is continued under the Miskin Tegar category of the eKasih system.

 Eligibility for RM40 Electricity Bill Rebate Program can be verified at the Ministry of Natural Resources, Environment and Climate Change (NRECC) portal https://semakanrebat.nrecc.gov.my/apps/public/index.php or by contacting MyGCC hotline at 03-8000 8000 or TNB Careline 1-300-88-5454.